GardenUP is an imaginative new business in the world of urban gardening.

-For Businesses and Corporations this Event offers many opportunities for sponsorships and partnerships carefully targeting your preferred audience, raising profile and satisfying corporate responsibility.
+For Businesses, Corporations and Consultancies GardenUP offers many opportunities for sponsorship and partnership carefully targeting your preferred audience, raising profile and satisfying corporate responsibility.

-The scope of the Show offers several ways to introduce sponsorship.
+The scope of the GardenUP business offers several ways to introduce sponsorship.

-- Show gardens and Designer sets Read more..
+- Exhibit Sponsorship for Show gardens and Designer sets Read more..

-- Awards: A scheme to reward exhibitors for excellence in their displays Read more..
+- Awards: A scheme to reward Schools and Communities for excellence in their adopted displays Read more..

-Sponsorship in kind, or financial support for Charities, Schools or Community exhibits, towards for example, Interpretation display, a Kiosk, Printing, Materials.
+Sponsorship in kind, or financial support for Charities, Schools or Communities who adopt the GardenUP greenwall system, towards for example, an installation, Printing, Materials.
 Read more..

-The uniqueness of the GardenUp Event arises from its inclusive nature where a broad cross-section of the City communities can engage in an event together and inspire each other to progress and evolve the whole market sector of Modern Lifestyle in Homes, Gardens, Streets, Parks and Offices around the City Region.
+Innovation is our business subtext.
+The GardenUp Business Model arises from its inclusive nature where a broad cross-section of the City communities can engage together and inspire each other to progress and evolve the market sector of Sustainable Living in Modern Lifestyles in Homes, Gardens, Streets, Parks and Offices around the City Region.